syncfusion-content/wpf-docs/wpf/Diagram/Commands/Edit and Format Text.md

 ## ToggleItalic Command

-ToggleItalic Command toggle the italic style for the annotation of the selected elements in the diagram.
+The [ToggleItalic](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_ToggleItalic) command is used to toggle the italic style for the annotation of the selected element in the diagram.

 {% tabs %}